saucelabs/sauce-school/codelabs/Module1_Quickstart.md

 ### Desktop Testing

 Sauce Labs enables automated testers to do [web application testing](https://wiki.saucelabs.com/display/DOCS/Web+Application+Testing/?utm_source=referral&utm_medium=LMS&utm_campaign=link) on all of the modern desktop operating system versions and the different browsers that run on them.
-[Headless ](https://wiki.saucelabs.com/display/DOCS/Getting+Started+with+Sauce+Headless//?utm_source=referral&utm_medium=LMS&utm_campaign=link )testing is available for chrome and firefox browsers for testers who want to run quick tests without having to lead and wait for visual components.
+[Headless ](https://wiki.saucelabs.com/display/DOCS/Getting+Started+with+Sauce+Headless//?utm_source=referral&utm_medium=LMS&utm_campaign=link )testing is available for chrome and firefox browsers for testers who want to run quick tests without having to load and wait for visual components.

 ### Mobile Testing